albertomorini/CyberphisicalSystem/ProjectReport_BassanMorini.md

     return AllDetections
 ```

+Here, the server processes detections for each type of attack (DoS, Fuzzy, Impersonate), adds the respective dataset information to each detection, and appends them to the AllDetections list.
+The list is then returned for further use in the server.

 ### Client application

-The mobile application is made with Ionic framework (in React) and then compiled as Android APK app.<br/>
+The mobile application is developed using the Ionic framework (in React) and then compiled into an Android APK app.<br/>
-*For this test, iOS app hasn't been made.*
+*For this test, an iOS app hasn't been created.*

 We added some libraries:

-- `@ionic/storage` to store into app's cache the detection history
+- `@ionic/storage` to store the detection history in the app's cache.
-- `@capacitor/local-notifications` in way to trigger a native mobile's notification
+- `@capacitor/local-notifications` to trigger native mobile notifications.
-- `moment.js` to have an easily manipulation of datetime format
+- `moment.js` for easy manipulation of datetime formats.

 <div style="page-break-after: always;"></div>

 #### Life cycle

-App starts asking the permission, then start polling the server which socket needs to be configured by user.
+The app begins by requesting permission to use local notifications, as shown in Fig3.

 ![Ask4Permissions](images/notificationPermission.png)
-_Fig3: App asking for permission to local notification_
+_Fig3: App asking for permission for local notification_

-As soon IP address and port of the HTTP server are correct, client retrieve data and store it into the cache, after that, with a "React State" automatically update  the history list.
+Once the correct IP address and port of the HTTP server are provided, the client retrieves and stores data into the cache.
+Subsequently, the app automatically updates the history list using "React State," as illustrated in Fig4.

 ![Working](images/working.png)
 _Fig4: Mobile app polling the server and retrieving data_

-Also at every new data, apps push in the notification center of Android the new alert.
+Furthermore, with every new piece of data, the app pushes a new alert to the notification center of Android.
 ![NotificationBar](images/notificationBar.png)
 _Fig5: The notification messages in the notification bar_